Halium/docs/Distribution.rst

 You can either,

-a) copy them to /lib/udev/rules.d/ during the initial installation of the rootfsm or
+a) copy them to /lib/udev/rules.d/ during the initial installation of the rootfs or
 b) deploy all the supported udev rules in /usr/lib/lxc-android/, and have a systemd service to copy the device udev rule before starting udev service.

 lxc container configuration